Cariboo Community Deathcaring Network

 We are currently hosting Virtual and Community Death Cafes, and we successfully hosted a local Death Festival in partnership with the national Swan Song Festival on October 26th, 2019.
 Visit the Archive here.
-Watch for our next Virtual Death Cafe.
+Join us at our next Virtual Death Cafe.
 Follow us on Facebook.

 We provide access to information for individuals and families who want to be more proactive and hands-on with dying and death.
 We are reaching out to and working with local resource people and organizations involved in offering deathcaring services.

 Both founding members of the Cariboo Community Deathcaring Network are trained as End-of-Life Doulas.

 Angela Gutzer studied with the Institute of Traditional Medicine.
 Angela is transitioning from her 12-year career as a Veterinarian to her passion for the holistic deathcaring of people and pets.
 Angela has a special interest in guiding families through the home funeral process.